Sadat21/blog/content/blog/2024-10-01-spus-hlal/index.md

 The reason we are not using Wealthsimple for this process is because as of writing this post, they do not support Norbert's Gambit.

-Quwstrade UI (User Interface) is always changing so I'll try to keep the steps generic enough to be applicable to any version of the app.
+Questrade UI (User Interface) is always changing so I'll try to keep the steps generic enough to be applicable to any version of the app.

 ## Step 1: Open a Questrade Account